nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

 Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.2+9-LTS, mixed mode)

 ====================
-NULS-WALLET STARING
+NULS-WALLET STARTING
 ====================
 ```

-Check the startup status through the following command
+Check the startup status using the following command:

 ```
-./check-status
+check-status
 ```
-The following outputs indicate that all the modules of the node have been successfully started.
+The following output indicate that all the modules of the node have been successfully started.
+Notice the module 'mail-example' is included.
 ```
 ==================MODULE PROCESS====================
 account PROCESS IS START